Тремор

 • Stepwise progression suggests an ischemic vascular disorder or multiple sclerosis

-• Development of tremor after use of a new drug suggests that the drug is the cause.
+• Development of tremor after use of a new medication suggests that the medication is the cause.

 • Onset of tremor with agitation, tachycardia, and hypertension within 24 to 72 hours of hospitalization may suggest withdrawal from alcohol or another sedative or use of an illicit substance.